Nvidia reveals Omniverse Enterprise for simulating products and worlds

 Big problems

-aren’t going to lead to the metaverse overnight.
+The Omniverse and USD aren’t going to lead to the metaverse overnight.

 Tsigkari said that getting so many creative industries to work together has been a huge challenge, particularly for architecture firms that have to pull so many different disciplines to get work done from conception to completion.